lucasjinhong/lucasjinhong.github.io/index.md

 ## Summary
 {% capture resume_summary %}
-Proactive M.S. in Electronic Engineering candidate specializing in network engineering and automation.
+Proactive M.S. in Electronic Engineering specializing in network engineering and automation.
 Proven expertise in building and managing scalable infrastructure using GCP, Kubernetes, Terraform, and Docker.
 Experienced in configuring FortiGate firewalls, automating CI/CD pipelines, and troubleshooting complex network issues.
 Eager to apply skills in cloud infrastructure and network automation to a challenging DevOps or Network Engineering role.
 {% endcapture %}
 {{ resume_summary | markdownify }}